RHA pairs with Rider Resource Pantry for Thanksgiving drive

 The food drive was developed to collect food for the community around Rider, including the Lawrence Community Center, Womanspace and Millhill Child and Family Development Center in Trenton.

-“This is a huge time of need in our community and lots of organizations are trying to get families to food and now more than ever with the cost of everything going up, it is even harder for families to get food,” said Liptrot.
+Any extra food collected is donated to Arm in Arm, a crisis more than ever with the cost of everything going up, it is even harder for families to get food,” said Liptrot.

 Liptrot discussed how many students live off of the hot meals that are sold at public schools, especially due to lower costs.
 When children under these circumstances go home for the holiday, their ability to obtain meals is compromised until school opens back up.